 getMemoryClass()help determine memory constraints at runtime.
 Based on this information, you can scale down your memory use.
 As an example, you can use lower resolution images on low memory devices.

-- For more information on managing your app’s memory, see the Android training on Managing Your App’s Memory.
+- For more information about managing your app’s memory, see the Android training on Managing Your App’s Memory.

 Avoid long-running processes